BlackHole-Consulting/olger/README.md

 ## Please don't use for bad things

-The information collected with this tool can be ilegal in some countries, sometimes can expose big infrastructures to a dangerous consecuences if you publish something, take care on that, this tools sends non malicious packets around the network to check connectivity and other cibersecurity issues.
+The information collected with this tool can be ilegal in some countries, sometimes can expose big infrastructures to a dangerous consequences if you publish something, take care on that, this tools sends non malicious packets around the network to check connectivity and other cibersecurity issues.